 We collaborated with WSDOT from early in the design process to allow for value engineering and to quickly develop and evaluate alternate solutions depending on WSDOT’s needs and budget.
 For example, in the early phases of the project, the team determined that the upland site grade needed to be raised using imported fill to account for sea level rise.
 With already difficult stability considerations for the waterside slope due to the liquefiable soils, the additional load from the fill would exacerbate the challenge to maintain slope stability under the design seismic events.

 The team determined that adding a sheet pile retaining wall along the top of the waterfront slope would allow the slope to remain stable under the design earthquake loads.
-During value engineering for the project, however, the team determined that the cost for the sheet pile wall system – nearly $5 million – was budget-breaking.
-Haley & Aldrich’s engineers identified and offered an alternate solution for the retaining wall system design – a mechanically stabilized earth (MSE) wall designed to meet the life safety requirements.
+During value engineering for the project, however, the team determined that the cost for the sheet pile wall system — nearly $5 million — would break the budget.
+Haley & Aldrich’s engineers identified and offered an alternate solution for the retaining wall system design — a mechanically stabilized earth (MSE) wall designed to meet the life safety requirements.

 Although this solution may not withstand impact from full liquefaction and there could be some impact to the ferry terminal operations requiring repairs following a major earthquake, there would be no danger to life safety.
 We worked with WSDOT to weigh their risks and costs and they chose this approach, saving them about $4 million in comparison to the sheet pile wall.

-- Helped WSDOT build a state-of-the-art new ferry terminal, the first new ferry for the state in forty years
+Helped WSDOT build a state-of-the-art new ferry terminal, the first new ferry for the state in 40 years

-- Made the busiest ferry terminal in Washington State safer, designing it to modern seismic standards
+Made the busiest ferry terminal in the state safer, designing it to modern seismic standards